carlos-dubon/svelte-cool-toast/README.md

 ## 🎨 Theming

-You can use your own styles for the toast container by targeting the `.toast-conatiner` class.
+You can use your own styles for the toast container by targeting the `.toast-container` class.

 ```Svelte
 // App.svelte